This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FrozenFromScratch #CollectiveBias

 Add 2 tablespoons vegetable oil to the wok.
 Saute garlic for 20 seconds.
 Add carrot and shrimps and continue to cook for 2 to 3 minutes.

 When shrimps start to curl, add green peas.
 Continue to stir fry.

-Then add cooked rice, pepper, salt, and soy sauce.
+Then add cooked rice, ground pepper, salt, and soy sauce.
 Stir to get everything well mixed.